fede4954/Birds-and-Fire/README.md

 https://fede4954.github.io/Birds-and-Fire/

-### 🚨 Bugs and issues 🚨
+### 🚨 Known issues 🚨

 - Pressing space after the game has started will cause everything to speed up and break, to prevent this press another button or click somewhere else in the screen.

-- Due to time constraints, I couldn't make the game responsive, playing on a small screen like a tablet's or a smartphone's IS NOT advised.
+- The game is blocked for screens smaller than 800 pixels in width, this is done on purpose as it wouldn't work well at all in screens narrower than that.